Osborne raises some cheer with beer duty cuts

 Not everyone was happy, though.

 Osborne maintained a planned rise for all other alcohol duties, meaning wines and spirits will see above-inflation tax rises for a fifth straight year.
-Diageo said the British spirits maker was being punished for its success in a harsh economic climate.
+Diageo (DGE.L) said the UK spirits maker was being punished for its success in a harsh economic climate.

 (Reporting by Neil Maidment; Editing by Kate Holton and Tom Pfeiffer)